LSanten/MMS-Bubbles/Zettelkasten/ELECYT-LASER-VIZ-A.md

 # An overview for my "laser music visualizer"
 I have been shaping this laser visualizer on and off for 3 years since its invention night with my friends at a _Make Harvard hackathon_ ([old presentation video here](https://www.youtube.com/watch?v=FHm0N6WwG0I)).
 This project has continuously pulled me in and excited friends and audiences because the visualization it produces is so distinct and different from projector- or LED-based visuals commonly installed in clubs & music spaces.

-I enjoy that it is directly synced to the music and represents something real - even something physical (a speaker and virbrating mirror) that is actually moving.
-I greatly enjoy the patterns it creates and how the visuals are often distinct to a song or baseline.
+I enjoy that it is directly synced to the music and represents the real sound waves of the song.
+It does not use sofware to create the visual.
+The visual is created by the movement of the speaker and a mirror attached to it.

+ I greatly enjoy the patterns it creates, and that the visuals are often distinct to a song or baseline.
+Every baseline feeling creates a different visual.
 Yet, the general style stays similar throughout the night, creating a pull-in hypnotic effect.

 **VIDEOS THAT DOCUMENT A VARIETY OF VISUALS FROM VARIOUS PROTOTYPES**

 Even though I mention prototype versions below, every system's visual mostly depends on the dongle design.
 Refer to the image below to see what the dongle is.

 - video showing the nice patterns & mechanical design & dongle: [watch video here](https://drive.google.com/open?id=10civDd-9JF-H-3Bd6eV9HEJQMKDIcLDG&usp=drive_fs)
 - a video of prototype 2 using a violet/UV laser on a glow-in-the-dark canvas: [watch video here](https://drive.google.com/file/d/1l1MZriswP_XaEk1L2y1xKXLuPloSW3ox/view?usp=sharing)